 The bacteria in your mouth (Streptococcus Mutans and Lactobacilli in particular) consume carbohydrates from the food in your diet and form LACTIC ACID.
-This acid formation occurs within five minutes of you consuming foods and can last up to forty five minutes in duration.
+This acid formation occurs within five minutes of you consuming foods and can last up to forty-five minutes in duration.
 The acid slowly eats away at the teeth causing loss of minerals in the tooth surface.
-Over a period of time, so many minerals are lost that the tooth starts to discolour, and then final the surface breaks which causes a cavity to form.
+Over a period of time, so many minerals are lost that the tooth starts to discolor, and then finally the surface breaks which causes a cavity to form.
 When the cavity forms it is often detected too late as the tooth decay has progressed close to the nerve.
-The saliva in your mouth acts as a buffer and often neutralises the acids.
-If there is too much acid production then you go into acid demineralisation of your teeth which over a long period of time results in cavities.
+The saliva in your mouth acts as a buffer and often neutralizes the acids.
+If there is too much acid production then you go into acid demineralization of your teeth which over a long period of time results in cavities.

 To prevent dental decay from occurring, reduce your carbohydrate intake.
-We encourage our patients to cut back on foods/beverages that have high sugar and acidic content such as lollies, chocolates, carbonated soft drinks and fried chips.
-The less carbohydrates you ingest, the less the bacteria in your mouth has to form lactic acid and as a result reduce damage to your teeth.
+We encourage our patients to cut back on foods/beverages that have high sugar and acidic content such as lollies, chocolates, carbonated soft drinks, and fried chips.
+The fewer carbohydrates you ingest, the less the bacteria in your mouth have to form lactic acid and as a result, reduce damage to your teeth.
 You should also check how frequently you eat.
-A normal person would normally have three main meals in the day; breakfast, lunch and dinner.
+A normal person would normally have three main meals in the day; breakfast, lunch, and dinner.
 This would mean on average, they would have three acid attacks during the day.
-A frequent snacker for example will have a coffee with two sugars, then breakfast, then mid-morning biscuits, lunch, then an afternoon snack then dinner and mint after the dinner.
+A frequent snacker, for example, will have a coffee with two sugars, then breakfast, then mid-morning biscuits, lunch, then an afternoon snack then dinner and mint after the dinner.
 The more frequent snacking you do, the more acid damage you are doing to your teeth.